-Dwight William Tryon certainly enjoyed the cold air and the trembling nature on the verge of a resurrection.
-His most celebrated pictures are of the awakening nature, with “contours of the trees that show through the dudding branches”.
-In those pictures, There are not much dark colors yet, the nuance and delicacy of embro leaves requires an infinite palette of colors: the grass is not pure green and the sky not pure pale-blue and everything opalescent, like a morning dew, absorbs colors of the surroundings.
-On the other hand, the genteelness in those paintings are hardly of Victorian nicety, because the vivacity of spring freshness were painted on top of the thawing dirt, whose color is a somber mixture of different browns, keeping the balance between contemplation and exuberance, the two aspects of the season.
+Dwight William Tryon certainly enjoyed the cold air and the trembling nature on the verge of resurrection.
+His most celebrated pictures are of the awakening nature, with “contours of the trees that show through the budding branches”.
+In those pictures, There are not many dark colors yet, the nuance and delicacy of embryo leaves require an infinite palette of colors: the grass is not pure green and the sky, not pure pale blue, and everything is opalescent, like morning dew, absorbs colors of the surroundings.
+On the other hand, the genteelness in those paintings is hardly of Victorian nicety, because the vivacity of spring freshness was painted on top of the thawing dirt, whose color is a somber mixture of different browns, keeping the balance between contemplation and exuberance, the two aspects of the season.

-Like other tonalism painters, Tryon lived half a year in the countryside as a fisherman and returned to New York city to resume painting in winter.
+Like other tonalism painters, Tryon lived half a year in the countryside as a fisherman and returned to New York City to resume painting in winter.
 He once said” the less imitation, the more suggestion and hence more poetry.”
 But such a statement in the values of painting from memory may disguise the fact that he was just too happy to paint in the countryside.
-Some painters of his generation moved to the countryside to paint plein-air or at least seek inspirations.
-Tryon, however, moved to Darthmouth, MA simply for a living.
+Some painters of his generation moved to the countryside to paint plein-air or at least seek inspiration.
+Tryon, however, moved to Dartmouth, MA simply for a living.

 It is hard to attribute Dwight William Tryon to only one school or group in the late 19th century.
-Compared to tonalism painters, Tryon lacked the Swedenborganian spiritualism and near violent spontaneity of brush strokes of George Inness.
+Compared to tonalism painters, Tryon lacked the Swedenborganian spiritualism and near-violent spontaneity of brush strokes of George Inness.
 The mood in his paintings would be too evasive compared to that of John Francis Murphy whose “compositional only” (based on his own words) paintings of darkened nights with troubled skies are more emotionally stirring.
 Bruce Crane had a similar artistic sensitivity and value schemes, yet Tryon never favored the brutal colorless late Autumn and winter scenes of New England.
-Overall, since the late 1880’s, Tryon had mostly transgressed from “painting in Barbizon mood” to painting the sensual and sensitive nature, which requires a much lighter pallete compared to those used by the majority of tonlism painters.
+Overall, since the late 1880s, Tryon had mostly transgressed from “painting in Barbizon mood” to painting the sensual and sensitive nature, which requires a much lighter palette compared to those used by the majority of tonalism painters.

-Some scholars have called Tryon one of the few quiet impressionism painters.
-The most similar minded would be Leonard Ochtman who also painted from memory in his studio with a more impressionistic palette.
+Some scholars have called Tryon one of the few quiet impressionist painters.
+The most similar-minded would be Leonard Ochtman who also painted from memory in his studio with a more impressionistic palette.
 I disagree.
 As an accomplished colorist, Tryon is more controlled and refined compared to the succinctness and neatness in those of Ochtman.
 In other words, if a poetic colorism lies between the two extremes of contrived mannerism and optical precision.
 Tryon would lean left while Ochtman close to the right.
-At his most, Tryon would never paint a harsh shadow under the day light.
-For him, the light is always suffuse and the sky abundant in colors, thus shadows are just another bluish patch in the fields.
-Ochtman would not refuse the opportunity of depicting contrast of light and shadow of summertime (as seen from his painting in Smithsonian American Art Museum).
-The distinction between the notions that the natural beauty exists in all time and seasons as for Ochtman and that only exists in the cultivated minds like that of Tryon marks that the latter would never join the group of impressionism.
+At his most, Tryon would never paint a harsh shadow under the daylight.
+For him, the light is always suffused and the sky is abundant in colors, thus shadows are just another bluish patch in the fields.
+Ochtman would not refuse the opportunity of depicting the contrast of light and shadow of summertime (as seen in his painting in the Smithsonian American Art Museum).
+The distinction between the notions that natural beauty exists in all time and seasons as for Ochtman and that only exists in the cultivated minds like that of Tryon marks that the latter would never join the group of impressionism.

-The taste of Charles Lang Freer, the most important patron of Dwight William Tryon, can shed lights on assessing the artist’s style and association.
-Freer, an avid Asian art collector and the founder of Freer Gallery in Washington, DC, preferred four contemporary painters: James Whistler, Abbott Thayer, Thomas Dewing and Dwight Tryon.
+The taste of Charles Lang Freer, the most important patron of Dwight William Tryon, can shed light on assessing the artist’s style and association.
+Freer, an avid Asian art collector and the founder of Freer Gallery in Washington, DC, preferred four contemporary painters: James Whistler, Abbott Thayer, Thomas Dewing, and Dwight Tryon.
 Among the four, Tryon was the only true landscape painter.
 He admired Thomas Dewing’s works and personally collected his paintings.
-In decorating the mansion of Charles Freer in the 1890’s, Tryon was willing to paint two landscape paintings (Spring and Autumn) with pale and limited colors to support Dewing’s center piece “Summer” which is lush and elaborate.
+In decorating the mansion of Charles Freer in the 1890s, Tryon was willing to paint two landscape paintings (Spring and Autumn) with pale and limited colors to support Dewing’s centerpiece “Summer” which is lush and elaborate.
 The three paintings, based on some critics, exhibited a great degree of harmony even though they differ in subject matters.
 To some extent, Tryon’s landscape can be viewed as Dewing’s poeticism without female figures.

 Tryon outlived his art.
-In the early of 1913, right after his second solo exhibition in New York was the International Exibhition of Modern Art at Sixty-Ninth Infantry Regiment Armory.
+In early 1913, right after his second solo exhibition in New York was the International Exhibition of Modern Art at the Sixty-Ninth Infantry Regiment Armory.
 Suddenly his art looked archaic and out-of-fashion.
-The restless minds in the Gilded Age once yearned suavity and intimacy now looked at the art as a way of social reform.
+The restless minds in the Gilded Age once yearned for suavity and intimacy now looked at art as a way of social reform.
 Nowadays, his name is still the least known among the four artists that Freer favored the most.

 I have seen the works by Tryon from both galleries like QuestRoyal and Spanierman and museums such as Brooklyn Museum (Luce Center for American Art) and Newark Museum.
 Recently, I have just finished the book “An Ideal Country: Paintings by Dwight William Tryon in the Freer Gallery of Art” by Linda Merrill.
 It could be my Asian background that I have found a strong affinity with the art of Dwight William Tryon.
 On this early spring afternoon, I feel my mind in repose after reading.
 Behind the opal pigment comes the spring air: crisp and chill, reverberating the restlessness under the ground.